 - Microwave for 5-7 minutes (or until it starts boiling), then let it sit for another 2-3 minutes with the door closed.

 - Safely remove the bowl, then wipe the interior down with a clean, folded microfiber cloth.
 You can also dip a scrub brush into the solution and pay closer attention to extra-stubborn stains.

 - Wipe down the exterior using a multi-surface cleaner.

 How to Get Rid of Microwave Smells

 Our microwave cleaning hacks above usually eliminate smells by removing the stuck-on food that’s creating them.
 But for particularly strong odors (we're looking at you, burned popcorn), try one of these microwave cleaning hacks:

 - For milder odors, leave the door open for a few hours.

 - Add a few drops of your preferred essential oil to the lemon/water method.

 - Use orange slices instead of lemons (or both).

 - Soak a sponge in white vinegar.
 Sprinkle the sponge with baking soda.
-Microwave on high for 30 seconds, then use the sponge to thoroughly wipe down the inside.
+Microwave on high for 30 seconds, then thoroughly wipe down the inside with it.